 There are many different techniques available for breast reconstruction, including inserting an implant or tissue from another body part.

 You Are Not Alone:

-Lots of women have been through this procedure, some for preventative reasons and others because they have had breast cancer.
+Lots of people have been through this procedure, some for preventative reasons and others because they have had breast cancer.
 In recent years celebrities such as Sharon Osbourne, Michelle Heaton, Giuliana Rancic and Christina Applegate have all had mastectomies.
-It doesn’t make you any less of a woman; in fact it makes you a warrior and enables you to beat cancer at its own game.

 If you are a breast cancer survivor, are currently undergoing treatment for breast cancer, are supporting a loved one or have lost someone you love then I'm sending you lots of love and dedicating this rather long post to you all xxxx